 During the day, the bed can be folded into comfortable couches, offering a space for reading or to enjoy the landscape in a private lounge.
 All suites are separately air-conditioned.

 The Al-Andalus has four railway gems: its four lounge/dining cars from 1928 and 1930.
 These common spaces are devoted to leisure and to the enjoyment of traveling.
 The two dining cars have tables set for two or four.
 A buffet breakfast is served daily, and two lunches and dinners are served on board.
 Service and meals are top-notch, featuring local wine and specialties.

 The bar car has a dance floor, bar and comfy armchairs.
 The bar car features live entertainment two nights during the journey.
 The lounge car, in beautiful light greens and grays, has large couches, tables and chairs.
 Games and books are provided, and there is a computer with internet connectivity for guest use.

 All of the cars are air-conditioned and open 24 hours a day, to be used and enjoyed.
-The entire train is connected, allowing visitors to move freely.to top
+The entire train is connected, allowing visitors to move freely.
+Laundry services are available at your own additional cost on certain departures of the train depending on local vendor availability.to top